harold/soundpack-release/readme.md

-A tool I use to make releases my [danceliquid.com](http://danceliquid.com) sound packs.
+A tool I use to make releases of my [danceliquid.com](http://danceliquid.com) sound packs.

 I really pick the free samples randomly.
 That means the free samples are a fair representation of the full pack.